Optimize your fulfillment operation with multi carrier shipping software

 Outbound

-Ship to Deliver - This is a sibling to Order-to-Ship and is the second half of measuring the time it takes to go from an order being placed to it being delivered.
-It’s a composite of the following metrics in this Outbound category.
+1. Ship to Deliver - This is a sibling to Order-to-Ship and is the second half of measuring the time it takes to go from an order being placed to it being delivered.
 Similar to most inbound transit metrics, you don’t necessarily have control over the performance of outbound transit.
 What you do have control over is who you select as your outbound carrier partner, and how you negotiate rate tables across shipping methods, which is why it’s crucial to at least collect and measure the performance so you can make more informed decisions with future carrier selection.

 Reverse logistics

-Subsequently, supply chain managers should keep a close tabs on return metrics and incorporate them into reverse logistics analytics.
+Subsequently, supply chain managers should keep a close tabs on metrics to mature the return process and incorporate them into reverse logistics analytics.

-“Where Is My Return?”
-(WISMR) - Total volume and total percentage of customer support cases where the customer is asking for their return credit, meaning you are still going through a process of receiving and organizing a return.
+1. “Where Is My Return?”
+(WISMR) - Total volume and total percentage of customer support cases where the customer is asking for their return credit, meaning you are still going through the process of receiving and organizing a return.

-Recovery rate - Percentage break down of the resalability of returned goods.
+2. Recovery rate - Percentage breakdown of the resalability of returned goods.
 Worst case is you burn it in the parking lot.
 Best case is the item is undamaged and you can sell it again.
-Middle ground is the item still qualifies for liquidation or can be sold used.
+Middle ground is that the item still qualifies for liquidation or can be sold used.
 For ecommerce, the middle ground is considerably more viable because used channels online are unique compared to physical retail.
-Online discount channels garner more eyeballs than physical stores which increases the probability of a resale.
+Online discount channels garner more eyeballs than physical stores, which increases the probability of a resale.
 Subsequently, ecommerce supply chain managers want to help minimize the worst case, versus maximize the best case, which is what older B&M retailers have to do.

 Customer-centric metrics are cross-functional